peering-manager/peering-manager/docs/integrations/peeringdb.md

 some data is not useful yet, everything is getting synchronised to simplify maintenance.

+!!! tip
+    PeeringDB synchronisation is scheduled automatically by the `rqworker` process as a [system job](../administration/system-jobs.md) (daily by default).
+Use the manual command below for one-off refreshes or to trigger a sync immediately.

 !!! note:
     Forcing data update can also be done by clicking the "Update" button in the "3rd Party > PeeringDB" section of the user interface.